TheOdinProject/curriculum/markdownlint/TOP009_lessonOverviewItemsSentenceStructure/tests/TOP009_capital_letter.md

 ### Introduction

-This file should be marked with an error because one of the lesson overview items is not properly capitalised.
+This file should be marked with an error because one of the lesson overview items is not properly capitalized.

 ### Lesson overview